kimdurante/gis-workshop-waml-template/content/metadata.md

 |MODS||SearchWorks, PURL, descMetadata|
 |GeoBlacklight Metadata Schema|A discovery schema for federated searching of geospatial data.|GeoBlacklight (EarthWorks)|

-### Metadata Creation
+### Metadata Creation Tools

-Although ArcGISPro is the primary cataloging interface for geospatial metadata, automation routines are available to alleviate the tediousness of data entry.
-Most often, metadata creation begins in a spreadsheet that is used to autogenerate most of the ArcGIS XML metadata.
+Although ArcGISPro is the primary cataloging interface for geospatial metadata, several automation routines may be used to alleviate the tediousness of many tasks.
+Most often, metadata creation begins in a spreadsheet that is used to autogenerate most ArcGIS XML metadata.
 The automated metadata creation workflow for geospatial data is incredibly more efficient than creating individual metadata records from scratch.

-### Bulk Metadata Creation Workflow
+### Automated Metadata Creation Workflow

 Copy the following files into the collection folder containing the data.